 Clyde Walcott is born, and Gavaskar and Solkar open with the ball

 One of the Three Ws was born.
-A glorious batsman with a stunning square-cut, Clyde Walcott took West Indian cricket to a new level alongside Everton Weekes and Frank Worrell in the 1940s and 50s.
-Between 1953 and 1955 he made an astonishing 10 centuries in 12 Tests, five of them in one series against Australia - but only one of them came in a winning cause.
-That was his mighty 220 in Bridgetown which saw off England.
+A glorious batsman with a stunning square cut, Clyde Walcott, with Everton Weekes and Frank Worrell, took West Indian cricket to a new level in the 1940s and '50s.
+Between 1953 and 1955 he made an astonishing ten centuries in 12 Tests, five of them in one series against Australia - but only one of them came in a winning cause.
+That was his mighty 220 in Bridgetown, which saw off England.
 He later became an ICC match referee, but had the misfortune to kick off (and, as it transpired, end) his second career with the fractious denouement to the England-Pakistan series in 1992.
-He died in 2006, aged 80, and was buried alongside Frank Worrell at a site which overlooks the cricket ground named in their honour.
+He died in 2006, aged 80, and was buried alongside Frank Worrell at a site that overlooks the cricket ground named in their honour.

 Pakistan's first Test captain is born.
 An attacking left-hand batsman and tidy slow left-armer, Abdul Kardar held the post in Pakistan's first 23 Tests, having already played three Tests for India as Abdul Hafeez.
 He led Pakistan to a famous victory at The Oval in 1954, and went on to become a respected if somewhat dictatorial figure of authority as president of the PCB.
 He died in Islamabad in 1996.

 A second consecutive century from Jack Hobbs - this one a massive 187 - set up England for a seven-wicket win over Australia in Adelaide, putting them 2-1 up in a series they would eventually cruise 4-1.
 It was a match in which Joe Vine, the Sussex allrounder, who would make his England debut in the next Test, substituted for the injured Australian Victor Trumper and caught his team-mate "Tiger" Smith.